How Much Money Does a Forklift Driver Make?

 First of all, you will need to get a forklift licence.
-Although there is no physical licence you receive upon completion like you would for a car, a certificate to prove you are capable of performing the job will be required to be presented to an employer.
+Although there is no physical licence you receive upon completion as you would for a car, a certificate to prove you are capable of performing the job will be required to be presented to an employer.

-In addition, you can partake in different types of forklift trianing programmes in order to enhance and hone your forklift skills.
+In addition, you can partake in different types of forklift training programmes in order to enhance and hone your forklift skills.
 Proof of completion of such training may help you land that higher salary for a forklift driver.

 Of course, some forklift driver jobs offer payment on a per-hour basis and clearly the more hours and overtime you work, the higher your pay package will be.
 Furthermore, some jobs may offer premium hourly pay.
 For example, if you are contracted to work during what is called ‘twilight hours’ (which can range from anywhere between 20.00 to 06.00 depending on the employer) you may be entitled to premium payments which could see you earning in excess of £18 an hour.
 Just make sure you clarify with your employer what is classed as twilight hours before you consider taking a forklift driver job.